What can you buy with HSA funds?

 On top of the above, you can use HSA funds to buy a broad range of devices and supplies.
 Often collected online in “HSA stores,” these can include smart scales to help with weight management, heating pads to temper arthritis pain and Covid-19 protective items like masks, hand sanitizer, tests or air purification systems.

-If you have any questions about whether or not an upcoming purchase may qualify, talk to your HSA manager.
+If you have any questions about whether or not an upcoming purchase may qualify, talk to your HSA administrator.

-If you exercise to prevent or treat a long list of medical conditions, you may be able to use HSA funds to pay for applicable expenses!
-If eligible, your tax reductions will help you save up to 40% on gym memberships, fitness class fees, personal training sessions, health apps and more.
+If you exercise to prevent or treat a medical condition like high blood pressure, back pain, high cholesterol, a mental illness or heavy weight, you may be able to use HSA funds to pay for fitness expenses!
+Tax reductions could help you save up to 40% on gym memberships, fitness class fees, personal training sessions, health apps and more.

 The caveat?
 For those expenses to qualify, you need a Letter of Medical Necessity from a licensed provider detailing how exercise is a treatment for your condition.